Gavin1937/C-ENCryptor/README.md

 ## Cross Platform

-One goal of writing this library is to make ENCrypto cross-platform.
+One goal of writing this library is to encrypt/decrypt ENCryptor archives cross-platform.

 Right now I've tested this library against both Windows 11 & Ubuntu 22.04, and it can be compiled on both platforms.